Things to Do in Niagara-on-the-Lake That Locals Love

 Why Visit Niagara-on-the-Lake?

-Niagara-on-the-Lake is one of those rare towns that feels like it was made for wandering.
-It’s small enough to explore on foot, yet full of character—from heritage buildings and tree-lined streets to family-owned shops and cafés that haven’t changed much in years.
+Niagara-on-the-Lake is one of those rare Ontario towns that feels like it was made for wandering.
+It’s small enough to explore on foot, yet full of character from its heritage buildings and tree-lined streets to family-owned shops and cafés that haven’t changed much in years.

 Its deep ties to Canadian history, including its role in the War of 1812, give it more substance than just charm.
-It became the first capital province of Upper Canada, which is now Ontario, when it used to be called Newark in the late 1700s.
+It became the first capital province of Upper Canada, which is now Ontario, when it was called Newark in the late 1700s.

 It’s also home to the oldest Catholic church and the second-oldest Anglican church in Ontario, and the oldest surviving golf course in North America, Niagara-on-the-Lake Golf Club.